-Remove up to 50km of overhead lines in Areas of Outstanding Natural Beauty.
+Improve visual amenity by removing at least 50km of overhead lines in Areas of Outstanding Natural Beauty and National Parks.

-While overhead lines are widely accepted as being part of the countryside, there are a number of protected landscapes, including National Parks and Areas of Natural Beauty ("AONB") across our geographical footprint where removing our overhead lines and replacing them with underground cables would visually improve matters.
+While overhead lines are widely accepted as being part of the countryside, there are a number of protected landscapes, including AONBs and National Parks across our geographical footprint where removing our overhead lines and replacing them with underground cables would visually improve matters.